-Liberal Studies Core Program
+Liberal Studies Core

-Liberal Studies Core is a two-year program during your first and second years at NYU.
+Liberal Studies Core is a two-year track during your first and second years at NYU.
 During those two years, you will focus on the great works in a global context.
 This means you’ll read books like the Iliad and Sundiata and learn about the philosophies of Plato and Sun Tzu.
 These foundational classes give you the groundwork for analyzing today’s issues.
 Additionally, all of these classes will be small and seminar style, no bigger than 25 students, and will foster amazing relationships with faculty.